-To check the engine oil level on a Lexus, the engine must be at operating temperature.
-Turning off the engine and wait at least five minutes for the oil to return into the oil pan.
+Need to check the engine oil level of your Lexus?
+Learn how to do it by following the procedures below.
+The engine must be at operating temperature to check the engine oil level on a Lexus.
+Turn off the engine and wait at least five minutes for the oil to return to the oil pan.
 Check the oil level using the dipstick with a yellow handle.
-To get an accurate reading, make sure the vehicle is on a level ground.
+To get an accurate reading, ensure the vehicle is on level ground.

 What you will need